Code-Institute-Submissions/mtopircean-project2/README.md

       2 options are selected with valid data entered:
       ![Alt text](/readme/features/calculate-feature-two-options.jpg)

       * Calculation logic is based on a the average of a score for each individual criteria line, score calculated as a multiplication of the criteria importance and the score of the option for each criteria.
-Result is compared between each of the options compared, and the better one is returned as the recommandation.
+Result is compared between each of the options compared, and the better one is returned as the recommendation.

       2 options are selected with equal results:
       ![Alt text](/readme/features/calculate-feature-two-options-equal.jpg)